-Gov. Northam orders masks in businesses, says northern Virginia will move into Phase 1 Friday
+Gov. Northam orders masks inside indoor public places across Virginia

 Effective Friday, May 29, Northam announced that people will need to wear face coverings inside public places of businesses.

-The new mask order includes all brick and mortar retail establishments; all personal care and grooming establishments; inside any places where people congregate; and inside restaurants.

-Exceptions are provided if you are exercising; while eating or drinking; if you have trouble breathing; if health conditions prohibit wearing a face covering; and very young children.

-The governor strongly encouraged any child over the age of 3 years old wear a face covering if possible, but it's only required for children over the age of 10.
+The governor strongly encouraged any child 3 years old and older wear a face covering if possible, but it's only required for children over the age of 10.

+Northam's office also issued a reminder that face coverings do not take the place of public health guidelines to maintain six feet of physical distancing, increase cleaning and sanitation, and wash hands regularly.

 Gov. Northam said the reason for the face covering order is because protecting the people around us means face coverings.